check-spelling-sandbox/materialize/doc/developer/platform-checks.md

 The list of Scenarios is [here](https://dev.materialize.com/api/python/materialize/checks/scenarios.html#materialize.checks.scenarios.Scenario)

-The list of available Actions for use in Scenarios is [here](https://dev.materialize.com/api/python/materialize/checks/actions.html#materialize.checks.actions.Action)
+The list of available [Actions for use in Scenarios](https://dev.materialize.com/api/python/materialize/checks/actions.html#materialize.checks.actions.Action)

 In execution mode `altogether` (the default), all Checks are run against a single Mz instance.
 This means more "stuff" happens against that single instance, which has the potential for exposing various bugs that do not happen in isolation.
 At the same time,